characters

 Characters Who Move

 According to Mehrabian, 55% of communication depends on body language, 38% on tone-of-voice, and 7% on the words used.
-That’s bad news for novelists because we don’t have direct access to the body language as we work with our characters–they are words on a page.
+That’s bad news for novelists because we don’t have direct access to the body language as we work with our fictional characters – they are just words on a page.
+Adding body language to a character description puts the character into action and enriches the overall profile.

 When you write a novel, you can describe body language and with the right descriptions, the communication embedded is apparent and you don’t have to interpret it for the reader.